JAL and ANA to make smaller cuts in flights in Japan

 ANA Holdings Inc.'s All Nippon Airways said it will reduce the number of domestic flights by 6,337, or 29 percent, next month, after making a 43 percent cut in October.

-The cut in November will affect 79 routes, including one between Haneda and Sapporo, Hokkaido, northernmost Japan.
+The cut in November will affect 79 routes, including one between Haneda and Sapporo.